Jazz Arts Ensembles I & II

 Prerequisites: For Jazz Studies Majors, you must be enrolled for private lessons for acceptance into Jazz Arts Ensemble I. For non-majors, you must be enrolled in lessons or Improvisation I or II.
 None for Jazz Arts Ensemble II, although private study or improvisation study is highly recommended.

 Description: The Jazz Arts Ensembles are traditional 19-piece big band jazz ensembles selected each year through an audition process.
 WSU's Jazz Arts Ensembles are part of the Jazz Studies curriculum, and both ensembles put on two on-campus concerts each semester.
 Jazz Arts Ensembles may also perform at public and private functions throughout the Wichita Community, and for WSU special events.
-Jazz Arts has consistently been selected to perform at state, regional, and national conferences and festivals and has performed with notable guest artists.
+Jazz Arts has consistently been selected to perform at state, regional and national conferences, and festivals and has performed with notable guest artists.
 The repertoire of the ensemble consists of high-level arrangements of varying styles, including swing, Latin, rock, and pop charts, as well as new compositions.
 The Jazz Arts Ensemble welcomes the opportunity to work with arrangers and composers on new projects.
-Jazz Arts has consistently been selected to perform at state, regional, and national conferences and festivals and has performed with guest artists including:

 The Four Freshman

 Jazz Arts I (Music P 211T, 411T, 711T)

 Friday: 4:30pm – 5:20pm